Wednesday, May 23, 2012

 It all started with Operation Red Dog, where *ubarn fans hired PIs to stalk innocent Alabama prospects.
 Since no dirt could be uncovered by the PIs, what did the goathumpers do?
 They attempted to frame said players and also spread bogus rumor after bogus rumor in hopes that something would eventually stick.
 Unfortunately for those inferior subhumans, it didn't.

 This past year, they moved on to Trent Richardson.
 It got to the point where AU-tards were riding by his house snapping photographs (of his house, car and children) and uploading them onto the net.
+But the situation worsened as the barnzoes began doctoring fake traffic citations, making it appear as if Richardson drove a brand new Yukon (at that time), and sending them to bloggers and journalists all across the internet.
+That, my friends, is what you call a pathetic attempt at desperation.

 Then there was the case where they were snapping pics of Dre Kirkpatrick's car, his mother's car, Mark Ingram's ride, and even Julio Jones' ride as well!